Unmanic/unmanic/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+This project contains libraries imported from external authors.
+Please refer to the source of these libraries for more information on their respective licenses.

 See [CONTRIBUTING.md](docs/CONTRIBUTING.md) to learn how to contribute to Unmanic.